AHEC Scholars FAQ

 What is the workload for the classes?

-Reflections: During the final segment of each class, you will work in small groups to respond (in real time) to a discussion prompt in Canvas.
+Reflection Assignments: During the final segment of each class, you will work in small groups to respond to a discussion prompt.
+At the end of class, this will be submitted in Canvas.

 What if I can’t make it to the classes?